 We’re excited to give you a preview of our new, improved Program and Activity Reporting System (PARS).
 See below for key features and screenshots.
 We’ll update this webpage regularly — so check back for the latest.
 Reflecting feedback from providers and other stakeholders, the new version of PARS will feature a modernized, user-friendly, streamlined interface for activity and learner reporting.

-We expect to launch the new version of PARS this summer.
+We expect to launch the new version of PARS in late summer.
 In the meantime, please continue to enter your activity and learner data as you usually do.
 Your data will be migrated into the new PARS—you will not need to reenter any data.